Azure/opendigitaltwins-smartcities/README.md

 ## General Pricinciples

-- Driven-by-implementation approach: the ontology will focus on IoT driven use cases and validated in practice via Azure Digital Twins.
+- Driven-by-implementation approach: the ontology will focus on IoT driven use cases and validated in practice via [Azure Digital Twins]().
 - Leverage open source royalty-free standards.
 Please see [Licensing and Credits]().
 - Open contribution.
 Contributuon is open to anybody.
-Please see [contributions guidlines] ().
+Please see [contributions guidlines]().

 ## Smart Cities ontology for Digital Twins Overview